Support Tickets API

 All API responses use a unified envelope.
 On errors,success is false and the error field contains a human-readable message:

-200. Check the success field and statusCode in the response body to determine the actual result.Best Practices
+201 Created.
+Other successful operations return HTTP 200 OK.
+Check the success field and statusCode in the response body for error details.Best Practices

 Link Payments to Tickets